fareeha09/FMRadioMazeSolver/README.md

 </details>

 ## Recursive Abstraction
-When asked to navigate a maze from start to finish, the recursive abstraction can navigate a maze that is one step shorter from start to finish.
+When asked to navigate a maze from start to finish, the recursive abstraction can take a legal step and then navigate a maze that is one step shorter from start to finish.

 ## Base Case